Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 > Please use cls for the class parameter name

-Find & Replace could have done this just as easily, and we might have had more confidence in the results, but changing the rest of the code to use the refactored function is a bit more complex.
-Let's try having Copilot helping us with the rest of the change.
+Copilot can handle this request without issue.
+However, Find & Replace could do this just as easily, and we might even have more confidence in the results by performing the change manually.
+As usual, we need to review Copilot's changes carefully to ensure nothing was missed.
+In contrast, changing the rest of the code to use the refactored function is a more complex change that requires several edits, and we might not feel as confident jumping in on our own.
+This is a great opportunity to have Copilot lend a virtual hand, so let's have Copilot help us with the rest of the change.

 One approach we can try is to open each file, select the entire contents, and ask Copilot to change any instances of `validate_book` to `validate_model`.
-We need to carefully review the lines Copilot suggests changing to ensure nothing unexpected is altered, but it can save us a little time since we need to do slightly more than find and replace the function name.
+We need to carefully review the lines Copilot suggests changing to ensure nothing unexpected is altered, but it can save us a little time since we need to do slightly more than just find and replace the function name.

 Due to differences in context, it's possible that a prompt that works fine in one file may not work as well in another file.
 For example, in the `routes.py` file, the following prompt, which provides very few details, is able to produce the desired changes: